Skip to content

 Not only do I think each of these products is priced fairly, but I think both of them could have earned a 5 in this category.

-I stopped short of the highest mark in the case of the $599.99 R10 because a competitor like the Swing Caddie SC4, for $549.99 and with no subscription add-ons does a lot (not all) of what the R10 does for less money.
+Originally, I stopped short of the highest mark in the case of the now ~$500 Garmin R10 golf simulator because a competitor like the Swing Caddie SC4, for $549.99 and with no subscription add-ons, does a lot (not all) of what the R10 does for less money.

-And I couldn’t quite reach a 5 with the R50 because, well, it’s $4,999.99!
-While I do think it’s overall a screaming good deal to get all the ball and club data, the built-in 10-inch full-color display, and the sim capabilities without the need to connect to an external device, man, 5 grand is still 5 grand.
+And I couldn’t quite reach a 5 with the R50 because, well, it’s $4,999.99.
+While I do think it’s overall a screaming good deal to get all the ball and club data, the built-in display, and the sim capabilities without the need for external devices… man, 5 grand is still 5 grand.

 First Impressions Upon Unboxing